cubedhuang/college-board-pseudocode-interpreter/README.md

 There are a few differences or additions to the original reference sheet in this grammar.
 These include but are not necessarily limited to:

+1. Strings aren't specified on the reference sheet, but on practice exam questions they use string literals, so I've gone ahead and added minimal support for strings.
+String literals are multi-line, there aren't escape sequences, and strings can only start and end with `"`.
+They can be concatenated, and adding strings with other types will cast those types to their string variants.
+Strings can be indexed (with 1-indexing to be consist with lists) but can't be modified since they should act immutable.
+The `LENGTH` method will return the length of a string.
+This pretty fun because strings make it possible to write programs to interpret esoteric languages like Brainf\*ck.
-1. `AND` and `OR` don't have a specified precendece on the reference sheet, but in most languages, `OR` has a lower precedence than `AND`, so that was added to the grammar.
+2. `AND` and `OR` don't have a specified precendece on the reference sheet, but in most languages, `OR` has a lower precedence than `AND`, so that was added to the grammar.
-2. The College Board doesn't specify that logical operators should short-circuit, but it's pretty logical that they should exist.
+3. The College Board doesn't specify that logical operators should short-circuit, but it's pretty logical that they should exist.
-3. College Board doesn't say anything about variable scoping and assignment, so I went with block-scoping.
+4. College Board doesn't say anything about variable scoping and assignment, so I went with block-scoping.
 When an assignment expression is used, if the variable on the left-hand side is not already declared, it is declared in the current block.
 If the variable already exists in a parent scope, then that variable is used.
 This way, the only way to shadow a variable is through procedure parameters.
-4. It's never specified what type of values can be `RETURN`ed, so everything is allowed.
+5. It's never specified what type of values can be `RETURN`ed, so everything is allowed.
 Allowing procedures to be returned has the side effect of adding closures.
-5. College Board doesn't define a behavior for displaying lists or procedures from the `DISPLAY` procedure, so there were a few arbitrary decisions to support this.
+6. College Board doesn't define a behavior for displaying lists or procedures from the `DISPLAY` procedure, so there were a few arbitrary decisions to support this.
-6. There is very little written on errors; the only error specified is index out of bounds for lists.
+7. There is very little written on errors; the only error specified is index out of bounds for lists.
 Therefore, this interpreter is relatively lenient with truthiness, and all arithmetic and comparison operations only allow number operands.
-7. The three list procedures, `INSERT`, `APPEND`, and `REMOVE`, don't have a return value specified, so this interpreter returns the list after modification.
+8. The three list procedures, `INSERT`, `APPEND`, and `REMOVE`, don't have a return value specified, so this interpreter returns the list after modification.
-8. Newlines don't have any meaning in the grammar; the end of an expression is the end of the statement.
+9. Newlines don't have any meaning in the grammar; the end of an expression is the end of the statement.
 That means that code such as:

 ```
 a ← 1 b ← 1